Augustus Frederic Christopher Kollmann: Work

 commemorating the 1786 loss of the Halsewell in which about 170 people drowned.

-Kollmann published treatises on musical theory that build on those of Johann Kirnberger, and take the music of Johann Sebastian Bach as the basis.
+Kollmann published treatises on musical theory that build on those of Johann Kirnberger, and take the music of J.S Bach as the basis.
 These include An Essay on Musical Harmony (1796) and An Essay on Practical Musical Composition (1799).

 In An Essay on Musical Harmony he said that, when playing alone, "the organ and other keyed instruments should be unequally tempered, though not so much as some tuners do, as to produce chords which are really offensive."